JustinK72/OnlyFoods/README.md

 }
 ```
 ## Next steps
-- Display images in a better way on the apps interface.
+- Display images in a better way on the apps interface so they are the same size all the way across.
-- Save users input as they go.
+- Save users input as they go, only on the app during current sesssion.
 - Shuffle button?
+Not really necessary just 3 choices as of now.
+- Add more resturants
+- Improve mobile interface
+- Add more food images
 - Take the app from the proto stage to final product. 🏅